nixworks/public/news/2005/06/9/index.md

 _Context: Zimbabwe, general strike_

 ### [ Togolese president Faure Gnassingb names Edem Kodjo, leader of the opposition Patriotic Pan-African Party, as prime minister. ](/news/2005/06/9/togolese-president-faure-gnassingbe-names-edem-kodjo-leader-of-the-opposition-patriotic-pan-african-party-as-prime-minister.md)
-_Context: Edem Kodjo, Faure Gnassingbé, Patriotic Pan-African Party, Togo_
+_Context: Edem Kodjo, Faure Gnassingb, Patriotic Pan-African Party, Togo_

 ### [ A former Bank of America broker, Theodore Sihpol is acquitted by a jury in a New York Court of charges that he assisted a New Jersey hedge fund in trading illegally in mutual funds, at the expense of investors in the latter. ](/news/2005/06/9/a-former-bank-of-america-broker-theodore-sihpol-is-acquitted-by-a-jury-in-a-new-york-court-of-charges-that-he-assisted-a-new-jersey-hedge.md)
 _Context: Bank of America, Hedge fund, New Jersey, New York, Theodore Sihpol_